awslabs/Renate/doc/getting_started/how_to_run_training.rst

-Once the configuration of the learning algorithm is specified, we need to set another couple of arguments in the :py:func:`~renate.tuning.tuning.execute_tuning_job` function to make sure we obtain the desired behavior:
+Once the configuration of the learning algorithm is specified, we need to set another couple of arguments in the :py:func:`~renate.training.training.run_training_job` function to make sure we obtain the desired behavior:

 * :code:`mode`: it can be either :code:`min` or :code:`max` and define if the aim is to minimize or maximize the metric
 * :code:`metric`: it is the target metric.
 Metrics measured on the validation set are prefixed with :code:`val_`,